jst-seminar-rostlab-tum/eutop-mediamind/docs/SES.md

 - Create an S3 bucket (if not already done).
 - Ensure SES has permission to write to the bucket (SES will create a policy automatically if you use the console).
-- (Optional) Enable versioning or lifecycle rules as needed.

 ### 3. **Create the Lambda Function**